 - positive thinking

-- emptying the mind of stressful or difficult thoughts, such as in prayer
+- emptying the mind of stressful or difficult thoughts

 Mindfulness techniques can be learned quickly even by toddlers and preschoolers, practiced on the fly (say on the walk to school, or car ride to practice) and shared as a family.
-Here are some quick tips on how to get started.
+Here are some quick tips on how to teach kids mindfulness.

 1. Begin with Yourself